Krka National Park Is A Must-See If You’re In Croatia!

 That’s why we’ve written this guide on our experiences and to help you plan the perfect day in Krka!
 If you’re travelling from Split to Krka National Park, this post is definitely for you as we did that exact journey!

 We’ll also cover the entrances, the entrance fees, the hotels nearby to Krka, and a few tours that you might consider hopping on to make your day easier!
-Oh, and we’ll share with you a few of the photos from our adventure and one really cool video – just below!
 Ready to go explore stunning waterfalls and have a day spent in nature?
 Let’s go to Krka!

 Where is Krka National Park?